 NOTE 3: The V-PCF invokes the Namf_Communication service specified in 3GPP TS 29.518 [14] to provide the UE Policy.

-- forwards the N2 PC5 policy for V2X communications and/or 5G ProSe received from the H-PCF via the AMF to the NG-RAN.
+- forwards the N2 PC5 policy for V2X communications and/or 5G ProSe received from the H-PCF via the AMF to the NG-RAN;

 NOTE 4: The V-PCF invokes the Namf_Communication service specified in 3GPP TS 29.518 [14] to provide the N2 PC5 Policy for V2X communications and/or 5G ProSe.

+- for the LBO roaming scenarios, provides policy control request trigger(s) to a V-PCF for a PDU session in case of URSP provisioning in EPS; and

+- for the LBO roaming scenarios, forwards the URSP received from the H-PCF via a V-PCF for a PDU session to the UE in case of URSP provisioning in EPS.

 For roaming scenarios, the Home Policy Control Function (H-PCF):

 - provides policy control request trigger(s) to the V-PCF;